bjatkin/golf-examples/README.md

 ### WANDER TYPE DEMO
 ---
-[] fix apostraphy's not displaying
-[] when you are walking up shift the player left/right to make walking into doors easier [] add a note that says the store is closed (late stage RPG economies joke) [] fix the little counting girl joke.
+[] fix the little counting girl joke.
 EVents are not firing correctly?
-[] use non coliding wall sprite at the bottom of the walls.
-(Add wall paper?)

 ### BIBI DUCK DEMO
 ---